ttimpe/homebridge-onkyo/README.md

 For Troubleshooting look in the homebridge-onkyo/node_modules/eiscp/examples directory and see if you can run 3.js. "node 3.js".
 It should output all available commands.

 1. Install homebridge using: npm install -g homebridge
+2. Install git. eg: apt install git
-2. Install this plugin using: npm install -g homebridge-onkyo
+3. Install this plugin using: npm install -g homebridge-onkyo
-3. Update your configuration file.
+4. Update your configuration file.
 See the sample below.

 # Configuration